SJSD Offers Sign Language Classes

 The Saturday Program provides a great environment for these young people to play and learn with others like themselves.
 The camaraderie and sense of belonging that is gained through the Saturday Program helps participants build self-confidence and social skills.
 A number of the Saturday Program staff are Deaf themselves.
 These adults serve as role models and mentors for the young people in the program.

-If you would like more information about enrolling your St. Joseph's student in the Rhinelander program, email Chris Needham at CNeedham@sjsdny.org
+If you would like more information about enrolling your St. Joseph's student in the Rhinelander program, email Josie Garcia at JGarcia@sjsdny.org

 For more information and an application, click here: Childrens Aid Society Application